 Situated on the border of Switzerland in the east Italian alps, the Mortirolo and the Stelvio are two of the most beautiful and iconic climbs in the world that echo with the feats of the great Fausto Coppi and Marco Pantani.
 A relatively new event by Italian standards, it is now known to be one of the hardest Gran Fondos in the world.
 The event has seen phenomenal growth, with over 2,500 riders travelling from around the world to take on the challenge.

-The 151km Gran Fondo contains 4,100 metres, but to those who have ridden the event (including myself with Europe’s Premier Cycle Tour Operator, Cycle Classic Tours) have recorded unofficial elevation gains in excess the official figures
+The 151km Gran Fondo contains 4,100 metres, but to those who have ridden the event have recorded unofficial elevation gains in excess the official figures

 Warmup on the Passo Gavia

-Staying for 3 nights, I awoke early on the Saturday and headed east up the Gavia.
+Staying for 5 nights, I awoke early on the Saturday and headed east up the Gavia with our guide and a few other guests.
 The legendary Gavia pass is one of the highest paved mountain passes in the Alps, with a height of 2,621 meters and starts ride outside the hotel.
 The mountain was made famous in 1988 when the Giro d’Italia passed the Gavia summit in a snowstorm.

 The climb is very steep and narrow in places and you climb 17.3 kilometres at an average percentage of 7.9%.
 It starts to climb through the ski areas and starts to switch back through the trees, which fade away on the upper slopes as you reach higher altitudes.